 Primary Raynaud syndrome is much more common (> 80% of cases) than secondary; it occurs without symptoms or signs of other disorders.
 In the remaining 20% of patients with Raynaud symptoms, a causative underlying disease (eg, systemic sclerosis) will be evident at initial presentation or diagnosed subsequently.

-Secondary Raynaud syndrome accompanies various disorders and conditions, mostly connective tissue disorders (see Table: Causes of Secondary Raynaud Syndrome).
+Secondary Raynaud syndrome accompanies various disorders and conditions, mostly connective tissue disorders (see table ).

 Sensations of coldness, burning pain, paresthesias, or intermittent color changes of one or more digits are precipitated by exposure to cold, emotional stress, or vibration.
 All can be reversed by removing the stimulus.
 Rewarming the hands accelerates restoration of normal color and sensation.